tylererv/tylererv/README.md

 I am currently a sophomore majoring in Computer Science at Delaware State University.

-Learning Java, Python, and important Data Structures and am eager to learn more.
+Learning Java, Python, and important Data Structures and I am eager to learn more.

 Check out my pinned repos down bellow!